 Situated in South-Eastern Europe, Croatia is just across the Adriatic Sea from Italy, and as a holiday destination, it tends to be a lot less expensive than other European destinations such as Italy and Spain.

-If you’re considering spending your summer holiday in Croatia soon, here are the top places to consider when it comes to fun in the sun.
+If you’re considering spending your summer holiday in Croatia soon, here are the top places to consider when it comes to fun in the sun and before you book your flights to Dubrovnik, Croatia.

 The gothic Venetian beauty of Dubrovnik, known as the Pearl of the Adriatic, is not to be missed.
 Founded in the seventh century, the city built up a maritime industry that rivaled that of Venice in its heyday.
 Overlooking the sparkling Adriatic, Dubrovnik is full of architectural wonders from the great walls to the Pile Gate.
 Fountains, churches, and museums abound.